 At a basic level, Angelfish is a database application that benefits from better hardware resources.
 You can install Angelfish on older hardware and the application will run adequately, but it may be slow.

 - Disk I/O - Typically, the first bottleneck you will encounter is disk i/o.
-We recommend storing Angelfish's application files AND data directory on fast access disk; our tests have shown that i/o contention is almost eliminated with SSD storage.
+We recommend storing Angelfish's application files AND data directory on local storage.
+Angelfish installations that use network-attached storage are known to have performance issues.
+Our tests have also shown that i/o contention is almost eliminated with SSD storage, which allows you to take advantage of advanced settings like max_threads.

 - CPU - We recommend a minimum of 4 CPU cores for your Angelfish instance, and larger environments with lots of report data / Profiles / Users will benefit from 8+ cores.
 Angelfish uses 2 CPU cores per active processing job, and each individual API request uses 1 or more cores (see max_threads, below).
 You'll also see better performance with faster clock speeds and larger CPU caches.